 Driven by powerful vocals and soulful grooves, San Francisco’s Con Brio (“with vigor” or “spirit”) blends old-school grit with new-school sophistication for a sound that’s wholly their own.
-The addition of Benajmin Andrews’ barn-burning guitar playing and Zeik McCarter’s hair-raising vocals to the gritty, organ-driven soul of the long-standing original rhythm section (Jonathan Kirchner, Andrew Laubacher, Micah Dubreuil) will keep heads nodding and the dance floor moving until the very last note fades away.
-Their unique take on high-octane funk and deep-pocket grooves has left the band poised to launch into the stratosphere in 2013.
+The addition of Benjamin Andrews’ barn-burning guitar playing and Ziek McCarter’s hair-raising vocals to the gritty, organ-driven soul of the long-standing original rhythm section (Jonathan Kirchner, Andrew Laubacher, Micah Dubreuil) will keep heads nodding and the dance floor moving until the very last note fades away.

 Not surprisingly, there’s a loyal (and constantly growing) legion of fans who turn up to get down at every Con Brio show, and the band doesn’t disappoint; each performance is hot, heavy and different from the last.
 Combining raw talent, a dynamic stage presence and spontaneous style with a professional polish usually seen in much more veteran ensembles, the band is tight and energetic — and when it comes to spirit, they’ve got it in spades.

 After forming in 2009, Con Brio immediately took to the stage and the studio, with a heavy schedule of local shows and the recording of their debut album.
 2010 saw the release of From The Hip in front of a sold-out crowd at Cafe Du Nord in San Francisco, and a relentless gigging schedule alongside many of the Bay Area’s finest acts.
 In 2011, the band ramped up their regional touring, with shows from Seattle to San Diego, and higher-profile concerts in San Francisco including performances at Great American Music Hall, The Independent, The Fillmore and Regency Ballroom (as part of SFWeekly’s All Shook Down Festival).
-2012 was an even busier year for Con Brio, beginning with the sold-out release of their live record, The Bay is Burning, at The Independent in February, and continuing with the recording of their second full-length studio album and their first national tour.
-2013 has been a watershed year for the band: with the indisputable Ziek McCarter taking over lead vocals and center stage, the newly energized band is ready to stomp and sweat like never before.
+2012 began with the sold-out release of their live record, The Bay is Burning, at The Independent in San Francisco and continued with their first national tour in the Summer.
+2013 was a watershed year for the band: with the indisputable Ziek McCarter taking over lead vocals and center stage, the newly energized band is ready to stomp and sweat through 2014 and beyond.